Tag: POW

 Surrounded at Jangjin: Last Line of Defense

-Carl House arrived at Jangjin with his unit and was told no enemy forces were within a fifteen-mile radius.
-He recalls many soldiers began building fires, drinking coffee, and preparing sleeping bags.
-He shares that Chinese forces surrounded the U.S. soldiers in a horseshoe-shaped position around three in the morning, making it nearly impossible for them to escape.
+Carl House shares arriving at Jangjin with his unit and was told no enemy forces were within a fifteen mile radius but noted many Chinese soldiers began building fires, drinking coffee, and preparing sleeping bags.
+He explains Chinese forces surrounded the U.S. soldiers in a horseshoe-shaped position around three in the morning, making it nearly impossible for them to escape.
 He remembers fighting for three days and running low on artillery after a failed airdrop landed in enemy territory.
-He recounts his captain ordering his unit to stand rear guard while fellow soldiers pulled out and recalls doing what he could to hold off the Chinese.
+He recounts his captain ordering his unit to stand in rear guard while fellow soldiers pulled out and doing what he could to hold off the Chinese.

 Carl House's Capture

-Carl House and his Squad Leader, Raymond Howard, were the only 2 remaining soldiers holding the line as the Chinese were throwing concussion grenades at both men.
-As he was covering for Raymond Howard, a gunshot broke his arm and caused massive blood-loss.
-The only thing that he had to hold his arm together was a slang he used to keep his arm straight during the healing process.
-When he made the attempt to cross the valley himself, he fell unconscious from his injury and when he woke up, Chinese had surrounded the area.
-He made an attempt to play dead, but the thirty-degree-below-zero temperature gave away the heat from his breath, so they stuck a bayonet in his back and took him away.
+Carl House remembers he and his squad leader, Raymond Howard, were the only two remaining soldiers holding the line as the Chinese threw concussion grenades at the men.
+He describes Howard attempting to hold the line as he tried to escape with shot and bleeding arm with only his pocket to use as a sling.
+He explains when he made the attempt to cross the valley himself he fell unconscious from his injury and when he woke up, Chinese had surrounded the area.
+He describes attempting to play dead, but the freezing temperature gave away the heat from his breath, so the Chinese stuck a bayonet in his back and took him away.

-Carl House marched to Camp 5 from February to May of 1952, but he was moved to Camp 3 where he was later released.
-Each room the prisoners occupied held ten people (tip to toe) which would be beneficial to them to keep warm.
-Since many of the US soldiers were well-fed and strong when they arrived, they were able to survive the rest of the winter while slowing losing weight.
-He said the one thing that mattered the most was food, but many soldiers hated the idea of eating rice that had once been on the floor.
-Most of the food contained glass, rocks, rat droppings, and many men died.
+Carl House recalls marching to Camp 5 from February to May of 1952, but was moved to Camp 3.
+He remembers each room the prisoners occupied held ten to twelve people (tip to toe) which would be beneficial to them to keep warm.
+He explains since many of the US soldiers were well-fed and strong when they arrived, they were able to survive the rest of the winter while slowing losing weight.
+He says the most difficult thing was the lack of food and much of the food they received was contaminated.
+He claims most of the food contained glass, rocks, and rat droppings, appearing as though it had been swept from the floor.
+He is saddened that many soldiers starved because they were unwilling to eat the polluted food.

-Carl House and the other POWs lived on hope and they were planning to make an escape by rationing their own food (rice), storing it in a worn shirt to store it safely in the ceiling.
-Just as Bert, Andy, and he were about to make their attempt to escape, the POWs were moved to another building and the guards found the rations.
-He shares that he left Camp 3 in August 1953 and crossed the DMZ in September.
-He remembers eating many bowls of ice cream after his rescue.
+Carl House explains he and the other POWs lived on hope and they were planning to make an escape by rationing their own food (rice) by storing it in a worn shirt in the ceiling of their hut.
+He describes just a few days before he and his friends were about to make their attempt to escape, they were moved to another building and the guards found the rations.

 Carlos Guillermo Latorre Franco